-Learning Developer and Head of the Writing Development Centre, Newcastle University
+Learning Developer, National Teaching Fellow and Head of the Writing Development Centre, Newcastle University

 I’m a learning developer, helping students negotiate the complex conventions and practices of UK Higher Education, and reflect on their own learning to become successful independent learners.